thomasdane/wordFrequencyCounter/Readme.md

 ####1.
 File Reader

-One way to speed this up would be to pre-allocate the size of the array.
+One way to speed this up would be to pre-allocate the size of the array  http://cc.davelozinski.com/c-sharp/the-fastest-way-to-read-and-process-text-files

 ####2.
 Word Counter